President and CEO,

 JFE Steel Corporation

-I offer my very best wishes to you and your family for a prosperous 2015!
+In closing, please accept my very best wishes to you and your family for a prosperous 2016!